 Developer: KT Racing Publisher: Nacon Platform(s): TBC

-Probably the most far-flung offering on this list, all we have to go on for Test Drive Unlimited: Solar Crown’s release is a CGI trailer that didn’t really reveal much in the way of details.
+Probably the most far-flung offering on this list, all we have to go on for Test Drive Unlimited: Solar Crown’s release is two CGI trailers that didn’t really reveal much in the way of details.
 Still, the news of a new Test Drive Unlimited is fantastic, considering that the first two games are some of the most underrated racing games ever made.
 Seriously, TDU 2 felt like Forza Horizon before its time.

 The Test Drive Unlimited games felt like equal parts racing game and life sim, as you explored a picturesque island with plenty of supercars at your disposal.
 Players could explore the island, race the AI or friends online, buy properties, take on odd jobs, visit a casino (if you had access to TDU 2’s DLC anyway) and much more.
-Hopefully, Solar Crown can live up to expectations, especially if it wants to compete with Forza Horizon 4.
+Hopefully, Solar Crown can live up to expectations, especially if it wants to compete with the Forza Horizon series.

 BeamNG.drive | TBC